- Industry Statistics

 Is the supplements industry regulated?

-Yes and no. Most dietary supplements are regulated by the FDA and FTC under the Dietary Supplement Health and Education Act of 1994 (DSHEA).
-This means consumers must have access to information about ingredients, warning letters, recalls, and other important information.
+Yes and no. Dietary supplements are regulated by the FDA and FTC under the Dietary Supplement Health and Education Act of 1994 (DSHEA).
+This requires consumers to have access to crucial information about ingredients, warnings, and recalls.

 -